nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 \frac{\partial C}{\partial y_i} = 4 \sum_j (p_{ij} - q_{ij}) (y_i - y_j) \left ( 1 + || y_i - y_j || ^2 \right ) ^ {-1}
 $$

-Basically, we have just multiplied the Symmetric SNE gradient by the `inv_distances` matrix we estimated above.
-Expanding on the Symmetric SNE gradient function, this is quite straightforward to implement:
+Basically, we have just multiplied the Symmetric SNE gradient by the `inv_distances` matrix we obtained halfway through the `q_tsne` function shown just above (this is why we also returned this matrix).

+We can easily implement this by just extending our earlier Symmetric SNE gradient function:

 {% highlight python %}
 def tsne_grad(P, Q, Y, inv_distances):